 Before we start discussing flat paint pros and cons, let us look at what are the basic types of paints used for house painting.
 Paints are basically divided into two categories, the most used are the latex paints, also known as water-based paints, and the others are oil-based paint.

-Flat finish is good if you have a textured wall, or wall with many flaws, because flat finish tends to hide the flaws due to less reflective quality.
-But, if you are using flat paint in a high traffic area, then it is a bad idea.
-Because, areas like kitchen or bathroom need a semi-gloss finish as it is easier to clean and can be scrubbed to a certain extent, and you can prevent the stains.
+This is because, areas like kitchen or bathroom need a semi-gloss finish as it is easier to clean and can be scrubbed to a certain extent, and you can prevent the stains.
 Semi-gloss finish comes quite close to waterproof paint.

 Now, there is washable flat paint available.
 However, this product is fairly new.
 It seems to have many advantages, so you can consider this finish if you want to use a flat finish in bathroom.
 But, to be on the safer side, you can stick to semi-gloss finish for bathroom.